medic/cht-docs/content/en/apps/guides/data/analytics/building-dbt-models.md

 ### Deploying models

-CHT Sync automatically checks for updates to the DBT project at `CHT_PIPELINE_BRANCH_URL` Use the main branch for changes that should be released; they will applied as soon as they are pushed to the repository.
+CHT Sync automatically checks for updates to the dbt project at `CHT_PIPELINE_BRANCH_URL` Use the main branch for changes that should be released; they will applied as soon as they are pushed to the repository.
 For models that are in development, any other branch can be used.